 - A. The EASC positions to be filled at the regular meeting in April (voted on in January for beginning of training) are:

 - 1. RCM

 - 2. RCM-Alternate

 - 3. Hospitals and Institutions Chairperson

 - 4. Public Relations Chairperson

 - 5. Activities Chairperson

 - 6. Literature Chairperson

-- 7. Outreach Chariperson
+- 7. Outreach Chairperson

 - 8. Webcontact

 - B. The EASC positions to be filled at the regular meeting in October (voted on in July for beginning of training) are:

 - 1. Chairperson

 - 2. Vice Chairperson

-- 3. Treasurer

-- 4. Secretary

-- C. The groups elect their GSRs, using their own procedures and guidelines.

-- D. EASC trusted servants shall be elected to serve a term of one (1) year, with the exception of the RCM, the RCM-Alternate, and Treasurer who are elected for a term of two (2) years.

-- E. Term of office shall begin at the end of the regular business meeting at which they are elected.

-- F. If a trusted servant is elected at any other time other than in April or October, their term ends the following April or October.

-- G. No EASC trusted servant should hold more than one office at the EASC at one time.

-- H. No EASC trusted servant shall serve more than two terms consecutively in the same office.

-- I. To be elected to any trusted servant position, the nominee must be present at the EASC meeting to respond to questions regarding qualifications, to include, but not limited to the following:
+- Treasurer - 4.
+Secretary - C. The groups elect their GSRs, using their own procedures and guidelines. - D. EASC trusted servants shall be elected to serve a term of one (1) year, with the exception of the RCM, RCM-Alternate, Web Contact and Treasurer who are elected for a term of two (2) years. - E. Term of office shall begin at the end of the regular business meeting at which they are elected (except those positions with a training period). - F. If a trusted servant is elected at any other time other than in April or October, their term ends the following April or October. - G. No EASC trusted servant should hold more than one office at the EASC at one time. - H. No EASC trusted servant shall serve more than two terms consecutively in the same office. - I. To be elected to any trusted servant position, the nominee must be present at the EASC meeting to respond to questions regarding qualifications, to include, but not limited to the following:

-- 1. Attendance

-- a.
-Do you understand the EASC meets each month and the meeting is held at different locations in the Eastern Area?

-- b.
-Do you have reliable transportation?

-- c.
-Are you able to travel to the EASC meeting locations?

-- Explain your service experience.

-- 3. Briefly explain your understanding of our 12 Traditions and 12 Concepts.

-- 4. Computer Skills

-- a.
-Do you have access to a computer?

-- b.
-How familiar are you with the document program Word and/or the spreadsheet program Excel?

-- c.
-Do you possess any other computer skills? (graphics, web page, hardware, etc.)

-- d.
-How familiar are you with email? (reply, copy, attach files, etc)